A quick and easy cranberry salad dressing made with leftover cranberry sauce.

 If you're like me, you're trying to figure out how to use up the last of your Thanksgiving leftovers right about now.
 I made a huge batch of my 3-ingredient orange cranberry sauce this year, so I've been putting cranberry sauce on everything.

 If your cranberry sauce is on the tart side, you can add a touch of honey to balance the tanginess of the cranberries and mustard.

 Try topping your salad with fresh orange sections and toasted almond slices for crunch.
 Or make a salad with baby spinach, roasted vegetables, and some vegan cheese made from almonds or cashews.

-- Whisk all ingredients together and adjust seasoning to taste.
+- Whisk all ingredients together.